mybluecrossSign In Register

 What does stable mean?

-Manitoba Blue Cross defines that stable means the medical condition is not worsening and there has been no change in prescribed medication for the condition, nor any other treatment prescribed or recommended or received.
+Manitoba Blue Cross defines stable as a medical condition that is not worsening, and there has been no change in prescribed medication for the condition, nor any other treatment prescribed or recommended or received.

 Not all changes to medication will be affected by the stability clause.
 A change in prescribed medication means any increase or decrease in dose, strength or frequency of a prescribed medication, as well as the addition or discontinuation of any medication.
 The following are not considered changes in prescribed medication: